The minimal cone of an algebraic Laurent series: Introduction

+\end{defi} For example, if $\Supp(\xi)$ is equal to a cone $\s$ and every unbounded face of $\s$ contains infinitely many elements of $\Supp(\xi)$, then $\t(\xi)^\vee=\s$ (see Definition \ref{cone_def} for the dual of a cone).
+Let us mention that we restrict to vectors $\o\in{\R_{\geq 0}}$ since, for a series $\xi$ algebraic over $\K(\!(x)\!)$, $\xi+f(x)$ is algebraic over $\K(\!(x)\!)$ for any $f(x)\in\K[[x]]$. \begin{rem} It is straightforward to check that $\t(\xi)$ is a (non necessarily polyhedral) convex cone (see Lemma \ref{convex}). \end{rem} Our first main result is that $\t(\xi)$ is rational when $\xi$ is algebraic over $\K(\!(x)\!)$:

-\begin{thm} Let $\xi$ be a Laurent series whose support is included in a translation of a strongly convex cone containing ${\R_{\geq 0}}^n$ and with coefficients in a field $\K$ of any characteristic.
+\begin{thm} Let $\xi$ be a Laurent Puiseux series whose support is included in a translation of a strongly convex cone containing ${\R_{\geq 0}}^n$ and with coefficients in a characteristic zero field $\K$.
 Assume that $\xi$ is algebraic over $\K(\!(x)\!)$.
 Then the set $\tau(\xi)$ is a strongly convex rational cone.

 \end{thm}